utdata/rwd-mastery-assignments/military-surplus/README.md

 # Military surplus transfers

 The Defense Logistics Agency transfers surplus military equipment to local law enforcement through its [Law Enforcement Support Office](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/PublicInformation/).
-They agency updates the data quarterly and the data in this lesson contains transfers through **December 31, 2020**.
+They agency updates the data quarterly and the data in this lesson contains transfers through **June 30, 2021**.
 As of this date, the file name is linked from the headline "ALASKA - WYOMING AND US TERRITORIES".

 The data there comes in an Excel spreadsheet that has a new sheet for each state.
-That is a beast of a file to combine into a single table without scripting of some kind, so I used R to do that for you.
+That is a beast of a file to combine into a single table without scripting of some kind, so I used R to do that for you and I'll cover the process I used in class.
 Downloading instructions are below.

+You can find more information [about the program here](https://www.dla.mil/DispositionServices/Offers/Reutilization/LawEnforcement/ProgramFAQs/).

 The original idea for this assignment came from this [June 4, 2020 Buzzfeed News story](https://www.buzzfeednews.com/article/johntemplon/police-departments-military-gear-1033-program) about the amount of equipment transferred since Michael Brown was killed in Ferguson, Missouri.
 There was a public outcry after "what appeared to be a massively disproportionate show of force during protests brought scrutiny to a federal program that transfers unused military equipment to local law enforcement."
 John Templon used the data to write an update on the program and published his [data analysis](https://github.com/BuzzFeedNews/2020-06-leso-1033-transfers-since-ferguson).